GMory/LaraNotes/README.md

 composer require gmory/laranotes
 ```

-2. Once that's complete, you must add the service provider to your `config/app.php` file:
+2. Add the service provider to your `config/app.php` file:
 ```
 'providers' => [
     ...